Presenting Business, Addressing the Council, and Dress Code

 Addressing the Council

-RESOLVED by the City Council that effective, immediately, persons may address the City Council under the following rules:
+BE IT RESOLVED that effective immediately, persons may address the City Council under the following rules:

-1.)
-Any person may address the Mayor and Council at the conclusion of Communications-Miscellaneous and prior to Communications from City and Other Officials.
+3. Any person may address the Mayor and Council at the conclusion of Council discussion of each agenda item and when public comment is requested by the Mayor.

-2.)
-The total time that a person may address the City Council is five (5) minutes unless the City Council, by majority, votes to suspend this rule.
+5. The total time that a person may address the City Council is three (3) minutes unless the City Council, by majority vote, suspends this rule.

-3.)
-When the time limit expires, the chairman of the evening shall so notify the speaker and permit he or she to complete their address within the next thirty (30) seconds.
+6. When the time limit expires, the Mayor shall so notify the speaker and permit him or her to complete their address within thirty (30) seconds.

-4.)
-If the speaker has not finished at the end of thirty (30) seconds, the Mayor or other presiding official shall strike the gavel and direct the speaker to quit speaking immediately.
+7. If the speaker has not finished at the end of thirty (30) seconds, the Mayor or other presiding official shall strike the gavel and direct the speaker to cease their address immediately.